 I’m Ray Sizemore, the founder of The HAVEN Place and a Licensed Clinical Social Worker (LCSW).
-I enjoy working with and focus on couples and families with an emphasis on trauma, and have extensive training and experience in a wide range of areas.
+I enjoy working with and focus on individuals, couples and families with an emphasis on trauma, and have extensive training and experience in a wide range of areas.
 I’m also a retired U.S. Air Force (E-8) veteran.

 As I pursued my second career in social work, I realized that it doesn’t do a lot of good to work with an individual if they’re married or living with someone because that person is a part of the equation.
 The other person(s) need to be included in the work to bring about a true and lasting positive change.
 The same thing applies to children.
 Parents have to be involved to bring about lasting positive change.

 I’ve been called a pleasure to work with, very patient, very calm, easy to talk with, and very professional by past clients and co-workers.
-Many of my past clients have improved 30 points or more from their pre-therapy baseline over the course of while working with me and regained control of their lives.
+Many of my past clients have improved 30 points or more from their pre-therapy baseline while working with me and regained control of their lives.
 In my career I’ve helped several thousand people regain a sense of inner calmness and peace, self-control, hope, joy, purpose, and meaning in their lives, and I’m confident I can help you transform your life as well.

 In my spare time I enjoy pets (currently 2 dogs, 1 cat, and two birds), family, exercise (not enough), martial arts, gardening, cooking (and eating), woodworking, playing with my lap harp and Native American flutes, reading (too much), and, as my grandfather used to call it, “tinkering” in my garage.